Recursive Inspection Games

 For $n>m>0$ and $k>0$, the game $(\ref{nonzero})$ has a completely mixed equilibrium where the inspector inspects with probability $p$ according to $(\ref{p})$, and the inspectee violates with probability $q$ according to $(\ref{q})$.
 This is the unique subgame perfect Nash equilibrium (SPNE) of the game, unless $r_{k+1-i}=0$ for $1\le i\le\min\{k,n-m\}$, in which case all entries in $(\ref{nonzero})$ are zero and the players can play arbitrarily.
 Each player's strategy is the min-max strategy for the payoffs of his opponent. \end{theorem}

-\proof If we modify the game $\hat\Gamma(n,m,k)$ to a zero-sum game with the payoffs $v(n,m,k)$ to the inspector (and thus $-v(n,m,k)$ to the inspectee), then it fulfills the assumptions of Theorem~\ref{t-main} with $b=-a>-1$.
-Correspondingly, the inspectee's strategy is as described, and is a min-max strategy for the inspector's payoff.
-It makes the inspector indifferent between his two actions in (\ref{nonzero}), with the inspector's payoff $v(n,m,k)$ as in (\ref{vw}).
+\proof{Proof.} If we modify the game $\hat\Gamma(n,m,k)$ to a zero-sum game with the payoffs $v(n,m,k)$ to the inspector (and thus $-v(n,m,k)$ to the inspectee), then it fulfills the assumptions of Theorem~\ref{t-main} with $b=-a>-1$.
+In this game, the inspector prefers not to inspect when the inspectee acts legally and to inspect when the inspectee violates, as shown with the vertical arrows in~(\ref{nonzero}).
+The inspectee's strategy is as in (\ref{q}) and is a min-max strategy for the inspector's payoff.
+It makes the inspector indifferent between his two actions, with the inspector's payoff $v(n,m,k)$ as in (\ref{vw}).
 Note that in (\ref{hatsnm}), $\hat s(n,m)>0$ for $0\le m\le n$ due to the alternative representation (\ref{salt}) where $1+b=1-a>0$.

 Similarly, if we modify the game $\hat\Gamma(n,m,k)$ to a zero-sum game based on the payoffs $w(n,m,k)$ to the inspectee (and thus $-w(n,m,k)$ to the inspector), then it fulfills also the assumptions of Theorem~\ref{t-main} with $b\ge0>-1$.
-Hence, the inspector's strategy is given by (\ref{p}) as claimed, and is a min-max strategy for the inspectee's payoff.
+Then the inspectee prefer to act legally when he is inspected and to violate otherwise, as shown with the horizontal arrows in~(\ref{nonzero}).
+In this game, the inspector's strategy is given by (\ref{p}), and is a min-max strategy for the inspectee's payoff.
 It makes the inspectee indifferent between his two actions in (\ref{nonzero}), with the inspectee's payoff $w(u,m,k)$ as in~(\ref{vw}).